valanm22/documentation/learn/getting_started/quick_start.md

 ## And that's it

 With MeiliSearch up and running, check out [MeiliSearch 101](/learn/getting_started/meilisearch_101.md) for a quick overview of the main features or the [API references](/reference/api/README.md) to get started!

-Do we want this here?
-A lot of quick start guides have something like this -> Please [reach out to us](/learn/what_is_meilisearch/contact.md) if you have any questions or suggestions.